shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 In this world, magic is everywhere.
 It created the world, and lots of things in the world run on magic.

-Creatures can manipulate magic to do things, using a special magic channeling appendage.
+Creatures can manipulate magic to do things, using a special magic channeling appendage called a focus.

 Magic spells are categorized into Magic Genera based on how they behave, and their magical output is measured in a unit called “wyl”.